-Hundreds of professionals from across Europe, Asia, and the Americas have benefited from the Diesel Engine Technology Engineering Academy from SAE.
-Since 1999, this Engineering Academy has been the source for comprehensive and complete diesel engine technology training.
-Professionals from companies like Infineum, Ford Motor Co., AVL, MAHLE, Robert Bosch, Komatsu, John Deere, BorgWarner, Eaton, Shell, Volvo, and Volkswagen have looked to SAE and the Diesel Engine Technology Engineering Academy for diesel engine technology training.
+Hundreds of professionals from across Europe, Asia, and the Americas have benefited from the SAE Diesel Engine Technology Engineering Academy.
+This Engineering Academy has been the source for comprehensive diesel engine technology training.
+Professionals from companies like Infineum, Ford Motor Co., AVL, MAHLE, Robert Bosch, Komatsu, John Deere, BorgWarner, Eaton, Shell, Volvo, and numerous others have looked to SAE and the Diesel Engine Technology Engineering Academy for this technical training.

 ***Depending on the location of the Academy, please be advised this course may involve one or more of the following: driving and/or riding in a vehicle; participating in a vehicle demonstration; and/or taking part in an offsite tour using outside transportation.
 You may be required to sign a waiver on-site and produce a valid driver's license from your state/country of residence.***

 This Academy will feature two technical tours where students will experience and reinforce lessons learnings in the classroom.
 Featured tours will be as follows:

 Robert Bosch LLC facility in Farmington Hills, MI will host a tour of their facilities where they perform advanced diesel fuel injection systems research.
 The tour will include the fuel-injection lab and engine dyno area.
 Students will experience live demonstrations of common-rail diesel fuel-injection technology in the lab, potentially in the dyno, and on a vehicle.
 The students will see how diesel fuel-injection equipment is characterized on a special test bench and see many of the operating principles that they learned in the Academy in actual operation.

 University of Michigan Walter E. Lay Automotive Laboratory